rodyjordens82/MSCE-dspace/README.md

 # Installation Guide for DSpace Frontend and Backend

-This document provides a step-by-step guide for installing the DSpace 8 frontend and backend on your server.
+This document provides a step-by-step guide for installing the DSpace 8 frontend and backend on your local server.

 ## DSpace Frontend Installation